Hams-Ollo/Multi-Agent-Project-Template/README.md

-# 🤖 Dynamic AI Assistant Development Base
+# 🤖 hams_ollo AI | A Dynamic AI Assistant development base

 A sophisticated, production-ready AI assistant framework built with LLaMA 3 70B (via Groq), LangChain, and Streamlit.
 This project provides a robust foundation for developing advanced AI applications with RAG capabilities and multi-modal interactions.